Coinbase raises $100M at a $1.6B valuation amid explosive growth

 Coinbase has facilitated almost $15B in digital currency exchange in just the first half of 2017, which is 5x more that was exchanged in the entirety of 2016.
 At this pace the startup may see a 10x increase in transaction volume from full-year 2016 to full-year 2017.
 The chart below helps put this growth in perspective.

-And during this same 6-month period the startup has also had a 4x increase in new customers signing up for the platform.
+And during this same six-month period the startup has also had a 4x increase in new customers signing up for the platform.

 But of course with insane growth comes growing pains.